This week highlights game-changing cleaning products, tools, and techniques that have improved my life and infused extra sparkle into my home.

 You simply will not have to put effort into scouring dishes again after owning one of these.
-I've gotten burnt oatmeal fused into the pan out with a few strokes of the Skoy.
+I've removed burnt oatmeal fused into the pan with a few strokes of the Skoy.

 Skoy is an environmentally conscious company that employs people with disabilities.
 Learn more about them and their products on their website.

 Infinitely better at cleaning glass without leaving behind lint.
 Wash + reuse.

 What is this witchcraft?
 A friend told me about Mr. Clean eraser sponges last year when I was complaining that our white painted walls would soon need another paint job because of all the scuffs that I couldn't wipe away.
 Like the bathtub, I'd tried every combination of cleaner I could think of, but black smudges from our life colliding with the walls wouldn't even fade.